Lao Director Mattie Do's Horror Film, Dearest Sister

 "Laos' first horror film director" Mattie Do is in fact, groundbreaking.
 One of four film directors working in Laos, she describes herself as, "the crazy horror chick that's calculating how much pig blood I can buy for the cash I've got in my pocket."
-Her first film Chanthaly was an international success, making waves at Fantastic Fest in Austin, Texas.
+Her first film Chanthaly was an international success, making waves at a past Fantastic Fest in Austin, Texas.

 Mattie's latest venture: Nong Hak (translated to Dearest Sister) is currently in full swing fundraising on indiegogo.
 The horror tale is described below: